Essomia/geojuji/docs/applications.md

 Now, all VSC's configurations can be found under `~/geojuji/app/visual-studio-code/` folder.

-Also note that you can sync your configuration via vscode directly with the "Settings Sync" option.
+:warning: If you use vscode on multiple computer, I recommended you to synchronize your configuration with the option: `Code > Preferences > Settings Sync`.

 ### Binary